sundeepbassi/The-Wellbeing-Retreat/README.md

  **Testing**
 **User Stories"

-1. As a user want to know that I have come to a site about self-improvement techniques.
+1. As a user i want to know that I have come to a site about self-improvement techniques.
 +

 2. As a user I want to be able to easily navigate around